Melania Trump Reportedly Thinks 2020 Re-Election Is ‘Worst-Case Scenario,’ Could Divorce Donald If He Wins

 — parthey (@Dreamca09951952) September 2, 2018

 There have been a number of reports hinting that Melania Trump may be considering divorce.
-Former White House adviser Omarosa Manigault-Newman opened up about the First Couple’s marriage after her departure from the Trump administration, saying she believes Melania will divorce Donald at the first chance she gets.
+Former White House adviser Omarosa Manigault Newman opened up about the first couple’s marriage after her departure from the Trump administration, saying she believes Melania will divorce Donald at the first chance she gets.

 “In my opinion, Melania is counting every minute until he is out of office and she can divorce him,” according to Express.